SDS And Why

 How Often Does SDS Need to Be Updated?
 Here’s What Actually Matters

 This isn’t just a paperwork issue.
-It’s a safety issue.
+That said, it’s a safety issue.
 And it’s one that catches even experienced teams off guard.

 So how often does SDS actually need to be updated?
 The short answer is: whenever the information changes.
 But the real answer is more nuanced—and more urgent.
 Let’s break down what you need to know before that next audit comes around.